Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Do banks lend to foreigners for homes in Playa del Carmen in 2026?

-As of early 2026, yes, some Mexican banks do lend to foreigners for homes in Playa del Carmen, but the options are narrower than for Mexican nationals and most foreign buyers still pay cash.
+As of 2026, Mexican banks can lend to foreigners buying homes in Playa del Carmen, but many foreign buyers still use cash because underwriting is slower and stricter than for local residents.

 You can also read our latest update about mortgage and interest rates in Mexico.